Higgs fields, non-abelian Cauchy kernels and the Goldman symplectic structure: Tyurin parametrization of vector bundles

-Given $(\E,\framing)\in\wh\moduli$ we can trivialize the bundle $\E$ over $\CC\setminus\scr T$, where the sections $\ss_i$ span the fiber at $\infty$ and we identify them with the canonical basis $\mathbf{e}_i$ of $\C^n$.
+Given $(\E,\framing)\in\wh\moduli$ we can trivialize the bundle $\E$ over $\CC\setminus\scr T$, where we identify the sections $\ss_i$ with the canonical basis $\mathbf{e}_i$ of $\C^n$.
 Throughout this paper, all vectors are meant as column vectors unless otherwise explicitly stated.
-Denote ${\bf g}_i(z)$ the vectors representing the trivialization of ${\bf s}_i$ on $\DD$ and set \be G(z)=\left[ \right]^t,\qquad z\in\DD. \ee The matrix $G(z)$ is a holomorphic function of $z\in\DD$ and $\det G$ vanishes precisely at $\scr T$.
+Denote ${\bf g}_i(z)$ the vectors representing a trivialization of ${\bf s}_i$ on $\DD$ and set \be G(z)=\left[ \right]^t,\qquad z\in\DD. \ee The matrix $G(z)$ is a holomorphic function of $z\in\DD$ and $\det G$ vanishes precisely at $\scr T$.
 The matrix $G$ serves the role of transition function for $\E$; namely, we can identify a local holomorphic section of $\E$ over the open $U\subseteq\CC$ with a vector meromorphic function ${\bf s}={\bf s}(p)$, $p\in U$ with poles at $\scr T\cap U$ only such that \be \ss^t(z)G(z)\mbox{ is analytic at }z\in\scr T\cap U. \ee For instance, the framing global sections $\ss_i$ are identified with the constant functions ${\bf e}_i$.

 Let $\mathcal{R}$ be the ring of holomorphic functions of the variable $z$ in a domain containing the closure $\overline{\mathbb D}$.